AfterShip/phone/README.md

 We've tried to make sure that this package works for as many cases as possible, if you notice that we have an incorrect rule for a country or other case, please open an issue to let us know.

 For creating new pull requests regarding add or modify phone number formats, please include the reference information such as PDFs, websites, etc. Thank you very much.

+**The library supports mobile phone number format only.** We are unable to provide landline phone number support as we do not have landline phone number format data, hence we do not accept PRs for landline phone numbers.

 ## License